Bjelovar: 19th century

+20th century

 The short-lived period of the Independent State of Croatia during the Second World War stopped the development of the city in all areas.
-Two days before the official proclamation in Zagreb, on April 8, 1941, from the balcony of the then city hall (now the building of the Bjelovar City Museum), the mayor Dr. Julije Makanec proclaimed the Independent State of Croatia during the event known as the Bjelovar Uprising.
+Two days before the official proclamation in Zagreb, on 8 April 1941, from the balcony of the then city hall (now the Bjelovar City Museum), mayor Julije Makanec proclaimed the Independent State of Croatia during the event known as the Bjelovar uprising.
 Within two months, a new territorial-administrative division of the state into 22 parishes followed.
-Thus, after 17 years, the town of Bjelovar again became the regional center, now of the newly founded Greater Bilogora parish.
 During the war, unlike the villages in the immediate vicinity of Bjelovar, the town did not experience severe material destruction.
-On several occasions, only the railway was bombed as well as the military bases in the quarter of Vojnović.
+On several occasions, the railway, as well as the military bases in the quarter of Vojnović, were bombed by Allied forces.

 With the end of the war and the arrival of the new socialist government, tendencies towards the modernization of the state and the restoration of the failing industry and communal infrastructure were evident from the very beginning.
-Housing construction was intensified mainly in the northern part of the city such as the quarters of Sjever, Zvijerci, Logorište, Ivanovčani and Pemsko Polje as well as to the south in the quarter of Jug. in 1960 a new post office building was built on the site of the old post office building.
-In 1955, the Koestlin plant moved from the city core to the industrial zone south of the railway towards Kloštar.
-In addition to Koestlin and the already existing factories of Toma Vinković, Česma, Tehnogradnja and Elektrometal, new plants were built in this area from the 1960s, while the United Paromlin (later renamed 5 .Maj), stayed in its historical location by the old mill, where it was reorganized and constructed the 50 metre tall Bjelovar silos complex.
+Housing construction intensified, mainly in the northern part of the city, as well as to the south.
+In 1960, a new post office was built on the site of the old post office building.
+In 1955, the Koestlin plant moved from the city core to the industrial zone south of the railway.
+In addition to Koestlin and the already existing factories of Tomo Vinković, Česma, Tehnogradnja and Elektrometal, new plants were built in the area from the 1960s, while the United Paromlin (later renamed 5 .maj), stayed in its historical location by the old mill, where it was reorganized and built upon.